Compass/compass/doc-src/README.markdown

 Setting up the documentation for Compass is not super-easy, but it's pretty doable.

 The Compass docs live in the source code of Compass.
 Not directly in the Sass files though: the documentation is a combination of inline comments and source code read directly from the Sass files, and hand-maintained documentation and examples.
-We use [Nanoc](http://nanoc.stoneship.org/) to generate a static website, combined with some Ruby to read the Compass source.
+There are two ways you can generate a static webiste, using [Serve](http://get-serve.com/) (with [Thin](http://code.macournoyer.com/thin/), to make it faster) or using [Nanoc](http://nanoc.stoneship.org/), both combined with some Ruby to read the Compass source.

 The reasons for this setup are simple: